CSYE-6225-Fall-2024-Nikitha/webapp/README.md

 # Health Check API

 ## Overview
-This project implements a Health Check API as part of a cloud-native web application assignment.
-The API checks the health of the application by verifying the connection to the PostgreSQL database and responds accordingly.
+This project implements a Health Check API, followed by User creation API as part of a cloud-native web application assignment.
+The API checks the health of the application by verifying the connection to the PostgreSQL database and responds accordingly.The User API creates user, fetches and updates user

 ## Prerequisites
 Before you begin, ensure you have the following installed: